 Perhaps more painful than the criminal penalties are the potential civil consequences of an arrest for DWI first offense.
 They run independently of the criminal charges, and can be expensive and affect your ability to drive.

-First, you’re going to get a suspended license if you register above .08 on the breath or blood test, refuse to take the test, or are convicted of DWI first offense.
+If you do not accept the interlock, you’re going to get a suspended license if you register above .08 on the breath or blood test, refuse to take the test, or are convicted of DWI first offense.

 An administrative license revocation will begin 40 days after you receive notice – usually from the arresting officer – and lasts at least 90 days if you have not had a DWI in the past 10 years.
 These suspensions are automatic upon refusal or failure of a blood-alcohol test unless you request a hearing.

 Once you receive notice of a pending administrative suspension, you have 15 days to request a hearing to save your license.
-The hearing will be conducting by the Texas Office of Administrative Hearings, usually in the county where you were arrested.
+The hearing will be conducted by the Texas Office of Administrative Hearings, usually in the county where you were arrested.

-The administrative hearing judge will determine whether the officer had probable cause to stop and arrest you, and whether your blood-alcohol was above the legal limit.
+The administrative hearing judge will determine whether the officer had probable cause to stop and arrest you and whether your blood alcohol was above the legal limit.
 If the judge decides in your favor, your license is returned.
 If not, the suspension goes through.
 It is lifted if you are acquitted of the charge.